Saturday & Sunday, January 7 – January 8, 10am-4pm

 Testimonials for Jenny

 Bring your laptop or a pen and plenty of paper—this creative writing boot camp will shock you out of stasis and into practice.
-In this Saturday workshop, Jenny Pritchett will help you tease out the creative impulse that has lain dormant beneath obligations, fear, laziness, or just plain confusion at how to get started.
+Over two days, in two six-hour sessions, Jenny Pritchett will help you tease out the creative impulse that has lain dormant beneath obligations, fear, laziness, or just plain confusion at how to get started.

 “Sometimes taking a class is the only way to get back to your creative practice,” says Jenny.
 “Signing up is the first step.
 And then, when you show up to class, pen and paper in hand, with all the hopes and fears of any lapsed or beginning writer—you’re halfway there.”